inotia00/revanced-manager/docs/4_building.md

 # 🛠️ Building from source

-Learn how to build ReVanced Manager from source.
+Learn how to build RVX Manager from source.

 1. Setup the Flutter environment for your [platform](https://docs.flutter.dev/get-started/install)